Jstreetman/mern_crud/README.md

 npm install
 npm start

-# What's New In 1.0.7
+# What's New In 1.0.8

-Updated Schema
+Updated News Component to show posts